mattrussell2/15-docker/README.md

 ```
 pull-code lab0
 ```
 Will download the lab0 starter code files and place them in a folder named `lab0`.
-If you've already been working on a homework, make sure to make a local backup before running this command!
+Warning!
+This command will overwrite any local files with the same name, so if you've already been working on a lab/hw/project that you're going to download starter code for, make sure to make a local backup before running this command!

 ## pull-backup
 pull-backup will pull the most recent backup of your code that's on the halligan homework server for an assignment, and will place the files in a folder named `hwname-backup`.
 So, if something goes wrong on your local system and you lose your files for an assignment: